Last updated on 24 March 2022

-This highest tower in Istanbul, around 63m tall, was built-in 14th Century.
+This highest tower in Istanbul is around 63m tall and was built in the 14th Century.
 It was part of the security wall around the old town looking over the port.
 But as of now, it gives an extraordinary panoramic view of the city.
 Of course, there is a lift to get to the topmost floor.
 For a view like this, you won’t regret paying 35 Liras.
-You see a line of the tall skyscraper at one side.
+You see a line of the tall skyscraper on one side.
 Next to that, its architectural and cultural contrast Hagia Sophia pops up.

-The streets of Karakoy is way different from Faith and Sultan Ahmet.
+The streets of Karakoy are way different from Faith and Sultan Ahmet.
 It is more European than Middle eastern.
-The usual cafe scenes of Fatih was missing here, making it less touristy.
-The tall buildings with cornices projecting out, arched ground floor facades, European columns in the upper floors with Corinthian capitals, the plain face of the buildings adorned with groves.
+The usual cafe scenes of Fatih were missing here, making it less touristy.
+The tall buildings with cornices projecting out, arched ground floor facades, European columns on the upper floors with Corinthian capitals, and the plain face of the buildings are adorned with groves.
 A typical European street made me feel like I was walking in a central European city.

 Turks know how to use their carpets to the best.
-Most street cafe seats upholstery is of rugs.
-The bright red maroon patterns with hints of Turquoise on the rugs add charm to the sidewalk cafes.
+Most street cafe seats’ upholstery is of their rugs.
+The bright red maroon patterns with hints of Turquoise on the rugs add vibrance to the streets.
 Cycling and walking get more fun with a break at these places.
-Half of the cafes we found were expensive, but every cafe exhibits its menu at the entrance itself or keeps it on the tables by the street to decide.
-The best bet in all the cafes is tea and walnut cakes for lower prices.
-If you are willing to pay a bit more for something heavier, Kumpir is your dish.
-Hookahs are mostly indoors, so choose a rooftop cafe for views and smokes.
+Half of the cafes we found were expensive, but every cafe keeps it on the tables by the streets.

 Topkapi Museum – Overloaded with statues